-Another possibility is an indirect exchange (or list exchange) involving an exchange between one incompatible patient-donor couple, and the cadaver queue (Ross & Woodle [2000]).
+Another possibility is an indirect exchange (or list exchange) involving an exchange between one incompatible patient-donor couple, and the cadaver queue [Ross and Woodle 2000].
 In this kind of exchange, the patient in the couple receives high priority on the cadaver queue, in return for the donation of his donor's kidney to someone on the queue.
-This improves the welfare of the patient in the couple, compared to having a long wait for a suitable cadaver kidney, and it benefits the recipient of the live kidney, and others on the queue who benefit from the increase in kidney supply due to an additional living donor.
-However Ross and Woodle note that his may have a negative impact on type O patients already on the cadaver queue, an issue studied by Zenios, Woodle, & Ross [2001], to which we shall return.
+This improves the welfare of the patient in the couple, compared with having a long wait for a suitable cadaver kidney, and it benefits the recipient of the live